Rykestrasse Synagogue: 1920 to 1933

-The synagogue during Nazi rule
+During World War Two

-The upcoming Nazi dictatorship with its anti-Semitic discrimination, invidiousnesses, persecutions, and atrocities changed the lives of German Jewry so thoroughly that disputes on style and traditions fell silent.
+The Nazi dictatorship, with its anti-Semitic discrimination, invidiousnesses, persecutions, and atrocities, changed the lives of German Jewry so thoroughly that disputes on style and traditions fell silent.
 After the new Nazi government had widely banned Jewish performers, artists and scientists from public stages and lecterns, Rykestraße Synagogue opened for their concerts and lectures organised by Kulturbund Deutscher Juden or benefit performances by Jüdisches Winterhilfswerk (Jewish winter aid endowment) in favour of poor Jews, who had been excluded from government benefits.

 On 16 February 1934, the synagogue choir under Kurt Burchard (1877–1942, Auschwitz) enacted for the first time the new Friday night liturgy that had been composed by Jakob Dymont (1881–1956), choirmaster at Adass Jisroel synagogue.
 Dymont composed it along the melodies of chazzanut following the nussach.
 Also Dymont's Shabbat morning liturgy was presented in the synagogue.
 For the 30th anniversary of the synagogue, Rudolf Melnitz reported in Israelitisches Familienblatt that the synagogue had attracted more people and that, with Orthodox and mainstream rabbis officiating, Rykestraße congregation enjoyed a unique richness.

-The synagogue did not burn during the November Pogrom, then euphemised as "Kristallnacht" (Night of Broken Glass) on 9 November 1938, when Nazis attacked in well organised pogroms synagogues and Jewish businesses.
+The synagogue did not burn during the November Pogrom, then euphemised as Kristallnacht on 9 November 1938, when Nazis attacked in well organised pogroms synagogues and Jewish businesses.
 Instead the Nazis ordered – as in other comparable sites too – a "mere" vandalisation and destruction of furnishings, since the synagogue is located within a block of residential buildings.
-A fire ignited and burning torah scrolls and smashed furniture was soon extinguished before spreading to the actual building.
-Many windows had been destroyed.
+A fire ignited and burning torah scrolls and smashed furniture was soon extinguished before spreading to the actual building.< Many windows had been destroyed.
 Rabbis and other male congregants were arrested and taken to Sachsenhausen concentration camp.